Comments Area Removal

 By default, the comment option is enabled.

-How to moderate comments and when it would be beneficial to have them
+How to moderate comments and when it would be beneficial to have or not to have them.

 Last updated